thearyadev/MSRF/README.md

 Please use the Github issue template for all bugs and feature requests.

 ## Development Roadmap / Known Issues
-- Tests
+- Tests for Microsoft Rewards, Farmer.
-    - daily set
-        - daily set contains 3 items
-    - error reporting
 - purge errors once the errors directory contains more than 50 entries.
 - complete documentation of all components and modules
 - fix a bug where 12 points worth of PC searches are not completed.
 - fix question # count.
 Some start at 0 instead of 1.
 - add detailed error descriptions for error report. ie: what is the farmer trying to do
 - add an additional data field to the error report so each individual error report can include some extra data where applicable